GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 ![](images/backgrounds/disappear 004 - desktop.jpg)

 ---
-# SQL: Your turn

-Take 5 minutes
+# Exercise: SQL

 1. Look at the osquery schema.
 2. Find a way to query a few of those:
   - Is disk encryption enabled?
-  - What Linux kernel modules are loaded?
+  - What Linux kernel modules are loaded? (feel free to query Linux VMs that are not your own if needed)
   - Does the file `/etc/hosts` exist on the system?
+  - Are USB devices present?
+  - How long have systems been up?

 ![](images/backgrounds/pop skullture satanic - desktop.jpg)

 ---
-# SQL: Your turn
+# Exercise: SQL - What did you come up with?

 Time to look at your examples!